RobKohr/cueflash-widget-flashcards/README.md

 # cueflash-widget-flashcards

 This is a widget for cueflash.com.
-You can use it as the basis for new widget by forking this repo.
+You can use it as the basis for new widget by forking this repo and giving it the name of your new widget.

 This repo is used as a flashcard deck for studying.